getpopper/popper/README.md

 git and docker.
 So, let's say the execution that resulted in `fig1` refers to code of a `foo` codebase.
 Then:

-  * there's a git repo for foo and there's a tag/sha1 that we refer to in the paper repo.
+  * there's a git repo for `foo` and there's a tag/sha1 that we refer to in the paper repo.
+This can optionally be also referenced/tracked via git submodules (e.g. placed in the `vendor/` folder).

   * for the version that we are pointing to, there is a docker image in the docker hub.
 E.g. if foo#tag1 is what we refer to, then there's a docker image <repo>/foo:tag1.
 We can optionally track the image's source (dockerfile) with submodules.

+### Datasets

+Input/output files should be also versioned.
+For small datasets, we can can put them in the git repo (as in the example).
+For large datasets we can use `git-lfs`.

 # Examples